Isis’ Secret Treasure

-Curious and Unusual Short Stories
+Curious and Unusual Tales

-To be released spring of 2024
+To be released spring 2024

 The twenty-eight original short stories included in this book are all fictional and include created myths, fables, parables, folktales, vignettes, fairy tales, and emotive sketches, drawn from world travels, fascinating characters, peculiar dreams and a vivid imagination.
 They are divided up into seven different categories: animal tales, criminal conduct, extraordinary events, fairy tales, puzzling places, states of mind, and unusual individuals.
 They run from 564 words in only two pages, to 4,052 words over eight pages.
 All of them have three things in common: they focus on a singular dramatic event, contain few characters, and leave the reader with a memorable feeling.
 The curious and unusual combine to make this group of stories unforgettable.